MitchGaines/CS3733D18_SarcasticSquonks/src/test/resources/README.txt

-Put resources (data, images, FXML files, etc.) needed by your *test cases* here.
+Put resources (edu.wpi.cs3733d18.teamS.data, images, FXML files, etc.) needed by your *test cases* here.
 Anything placed here will be invisible to the main java program, and anything placed in the main resources folder will be invisible to your unit tests.